BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su18.PNG

 Enter the details of the lab contact and press ‘save’.
-Compulsory fields are indicated by Select the ‘email, telephone, fax’ tab, enter the email address of the lab contact and press ‘save’.
+Compulsory fields are indicated by a red square Select the ‘email, telephone, fax’ tab, enter the email address of the lab contact and press ‘save’.

 .. image:: _static/setup_images/su19.PNG